pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 ## Degrees of Comparison (Prepared by Riya)

-There are three types of degrees of comparision:
+There are three types of degrees of comparison:

 1. Positive